BrandonGower-Winter/ECAgentTutorials/Introduction/README.md

 will throw an Exception.

-Now that we have the Agent(Entity) and Component classes out of the way, lets create our system class.
+Now that we have the Agent(Entity) and Component classes out of the way, lets create our System class.
 In ECS, Systems are responsible for modifying the values of components.
 They can also trigger events that trigger other systems and so on and so forth.
 ECAgent does not have an event system by default.
-ECAgent exectures System procedures by way of a SystemManager.
+ECAgent executes System procedures through a SystemManager.
 The SystemManager is responsible for scheduling when events run and when they do not.
 It is possible to write your own SystemManager but that is beyond the scope of this tutorial.
-We will just the default one.
+We will just use the default one.

-As you'll remember from our brief model description, at every iteration of our model an agent, if possible, must give away 1 coin to another random agent.
+As you'll remember from our brief model description, at every iteration of our model, an agent, if possible, must give away 1 coin to another random agent.
 Knowing this, we can create our MoneySystem like so:

 ```python